-The size of the Corporation's business and assets is expected to grow in the coming years.
-In order to effectively deploy its capital and manage its growth, the Corporation will need to retain additional personnel and augment, improve or replace existing systems and controls.
-As a result, there can be no assurances that the Corporation will be able to effectively manage its growth and, if it is unable to do so, its business, financial conditions and results could be adversely affected.
+The size of San Lorenzo' business and assets are expected to grow in the coming years.
+In order to effectively deploy its capital and manage its growth, San Lorenzo will need to retain additional personnel and augment, improve or replace existing systems and controls.
+As a result, there can be no assurances that San Lorenzo will be able to effectively manage its growth and, if it is unable to do so, its business, financial conditions and results could be adversely affected.